shinzo-labs/shinzo/README.md

 ### Key Features

-- **Auto-Instrumentation**: One line of code gives you instant instrumentation for all the capabilities on your MCP server.
+- **Automatic Instrumentation**: One line of code gives you instant instrumentation for all the capabilities on your MCP server.
-- **Anonymous, Configurable Telemetry**: PII sanitization and flexible sampling ensures you only collect the data you want.
+- **Anonymous, Configurable Telemetry**: Built-in PII sanitization and user consent mechanisms ensure you always remain compliant with [GDPR](https://gdpr.eu/what-is-gdpr/), [CCPA](https://oag.ca.gov/privacy/ccpa)/[CPRA](https://thecpra.org/) and other data privacy regulation.
-- **Automated User Consent**: Remain compliant with [GDPR](https://gdpr.eu/what-is-gdpr/), [CCPA](https://oag.ca.gov/privacy/ccpa)/[CPRA](https://thecpra.org/) and other data privacy regulation with our built-in mechanisms for user consent.
+- **Full Control**: All components of Shinzo can be self-hosted with our sustainable use license or cloud hosted through Shinzo Labs.
 - **Custom Analytics Dashboards**: Self-hosted, real-time dashboards for tool usage, performance, and traces.
 - **OpenTelemetry-Compatible**: Since the entire stack meets OpenTelemetry standard conventions, developers can mix-and-match our components with any OpenTelemetry-compatible service.